-Today’s innovative LASIK has been over 65 years in the making.
+Today’s innovative LASIK started in 1948.
 Here’s a little history on how LASIK came to be.

 Back in 1948, A Colombian ophthalmologist named Jose Barraquer first created the technique of reshaping the clear window of the eye, the cornea, to improve vision.
 He actually removed a section of the cornea, froze it, and then used an industrial lathe to reshape it.
 After it thawed, he sutured it back in place.
 He called it keratomileusis, which literally means “sculpting” of the “cornea.”
 This became the foundation for future modern refractive or vision correction surgery.